nf-core/modules/README.md

     }
     ```

 - If the software is available on Conda it MUST also be defined using the Nextflow `conda` directive.
-Using `bioconda::bwa=0.7.17=hed695b0_7` as an example, software MUST be pinned to the channel (i.e. `bioconda`), version (i.e. `0.7.17`) and build (i.e. `hed695b0_7`).
-This allows us to perform file output integrity CI tests on the same input test data with Docker, Singularity and Conda.
+Using `bioconda::bwa=0.7.17` as an example, software MUST be pinned to the channel (i.e. `bioconda`) and version (i.e. `0.7.17`).
+Conda packages MUST not be pinned to a build because they can vary on different platforms.

 - If required, multi-tool containers may also be available on BioContainers e.g. [`bwa` and `samtools`](https://biocontainers.pro/#/tools/mulled-v2-fe8faa35dbf6dc65a0f7f5d4ea12e31a79f73e40).
 You can install and use the [`galaxy-tool-util`](https://anaconda.org/bioconda/galaxy-tool-util) package to search for both single- and multi-tool containers available in Conda, Docker and Singularity format. e.g. to search for Docker (hosted on Quay.io) and Singularity multi-tool containers with both `bowtie` and `samtools` installed you can use the following command: